Thrill12/SpaceDudeLore/Physics/D.M. Core.md

-[#Physics]
+[#Physics, #Component]

 ## Summary

-A theoretical way of harnessing [Dark Matter](Dark%20Matter.md), however never put into practice.
+A theoretical way of harnessing [Dark Matter](../Materials/Dark%20Matter.md), however never put into practice.
 The experiments that were done on [Thiyotis](../Planets/Thiyotis.md) were unfortunately not successful, and resulted in a cataclysmic event ([Thiyotis Collapse](../Large%20Events/Thiyotis%20Collapse.md)) that ruined all current and future life on [Thiyotis](../Planets/Thiyotis.md) for millenia.

 ## Potential outputs

-For every 1g of [Dark Matter](Dark%20Matter.md), the [D.M.
-Core](D.M.%20Core.md) could output around
+- For every 1g of [Dark Matter](../Materials/Dark%20Matter.md), the [D.M.
+Core](D.M.%20Core.md) could output around 89.9 TJ.